erosvitor/hibernate-basic/README.md

 # HibernateBasic

 ## Description
-The **HibernateBasic** is a project shows how use fundamentals of Hibernate ORM.
+Project that show how use fundamentals of Hibernate ORM.

 ## Technologies
 The project uses the following technologies: